 Sign up for our newsletter, and forward it to your friends.

-Follow @KC_RHA and our partners on Twitter, and RT or share the information you find there with people you know.
+Follow us on social media on Twitter, Facebook, and LinkedIn, and then share the information you find there with people you know.

 Invite RHA staff to come speak at your neighborhood association, business association, church, community event, or even at a gathering at your house (or on Zoom) of your friends and neighbors.